Quiet Room Time

 After a month or two of trying, the quiet room time bins sort of ended up just sitting on the on a shelf and we rarely pulled them out.

-Now, everyone had someone to play with and to share their excitement with.
+This meant everyone had someone else to play with and to share their excitement with.
 Plus, the boys were put into a role of actually teaching and helping their sisters.
-They read to them and teach them their letters and math facts with various flash cards etc.
+They read to them and taught them their letters and math facts with various flash cards etc.

-Now, they still sit on a shelf in our hall closet, but they have been condensed into 10 boxes (two for each weekday) instead of 20.
-And they get used!
-We’ve used them every single weekday (that we’ve been home) this summer!
+The boxes sit on a shelf in our hall closet, but they have been condensed into 10 boxes (two for each weekday) instead of 20 like I had last year.

 1. Puzzles